 - Sesame oil: can be swapped for peanut oil or walnut oil

 - Red pepper flakes (Gochugaru): Korean red pepper flakes add additional heat to the sauce.
 It's unlikely you'll find them in your local store so you'll need to visit an Asian grocery store or buy them online.
 You can use crushed red pepper, cayenne pepper or additional gochujang instead.
 You can also omit the red pepper flakes if you are sensitive to spice.

-Cook the noodles according to packet instructions, and run them under cold water.
-Then mix the sauce ingredients in a small jug or bowl.
+Step 1: Cook the noodles according to package instructions in a large pot of boiling water, and run them under cold water.
+Then mix the sauce ingredients in a small bowl.

-Place a wok or large frying pan on a high heat and add oil.
+Step 2: Place a wok or large skillet on a high heat and add oil.
 Add the cabbage, onion and whites of the spring onions/scallions and toss for a few minutes until tender.
-Then add the kimchi and garlic and fry for one minute.
+Then add the kimchi and garlic and fry for 1-2 minutes.

-Add the noodles, and toss on a medium to high heat until they become hot.
+Step 4: Add the cooked noodles, and toss on a medium to high heat until they become hot.
 Then pour on the sauce, mix and serve immediately topped with the green parts of the spring onion, sesame seeds and optional fried eggs.

 With a good balance of protein and veggies, Korean Spicy noodles are certainly a meal in their own right.
 When it comes to sides Korean spinach, Spicy Cucumber Salad or fried zucchini will pair nicely.